bkeyes86/https-bkeyes86.github.io-learning-journal-/README.md

 2. Anything can be learned
 3. Learn something new everyday

 My name is Byron Keyes I am 33 years old.
 I am married my wife's name is Yvette we have 2 children.
-They are -Elliott -Dakarai they are six and nine.
+They are * Elliott * Dakarai they are six and nine.
 I love music it has been my passion since I was young.
 I love all types of music but hip hop is my favorite.
 I hope to gain employment in tech it interests me how it is making such a huge difference in the world. ~I love hamburgers~